TheLongIslander/Publish-Subscribe-for-Patient-Visit-Scheduling/README.txt

 - `POST /api/reserve`: Make a new reservation.
 - `GET /api/reservations/:email`: Look up reservations by email.
 - `POST /api/cancel-reservation`: Cancel an existing reservation.
+- `POST /api/update-emails`: Update the email addresses used for notifications.